 Dr Damien Fordham is an ARC Super Science Fellow working in the Environment Institute at the University of Adelaide.
 Damien’s research interests are diverse, and include ecological modelling, climate science, population ecology, wildlife management, conservation planning, invasive ecology and indigenous land management.
-His particular speciality is developing complex population models that integrate multiple human impacts to aid management and guide recovery efforts for threatened species.
+His particular speciality is developing complex mechanistic models that integrate demographic, physiological and evolutionary processes to improve forecasts of how biodiversity will respond to global change.

 Opportunities are available for Ph.D., Masters and Honours students for specific on-going research projects with existing funding.
 General inquiries for student projects on topics such as climate change impacts on biodiversity and extinctions are also welcome.

 Mr Dave Dean (Masters commenced 2013) Supervisors Bradhsaw, C.J.A. & Fordham D.A Wetland Species-Area Relationship Projections Under Climate Change

-Miss Jessica Wadley (PhD commenced 2010) Supervisors: Austin J., Fordham D.A. & Taggart, D. Phylogeography and conservation genetics of Australian marsupials.
+Miss Jessica Wadley (PhD commenced 2010) Supervisors: Austin J. & Fordham D.A.
+Phylogeography and conservation genetics of Australian marsupials.

 Dr Bert Harris.
 (PhD, commenced 2008).
 Supervisors: Brook B.W., Sodhi, N.S. & Fordham, D.A.
 Synergistic effects of climate change and habitat loss on the range and abundance of birds in Southern Australia and Southeast Asia.

 Dr Deb Bower (PhD, commenced 2006) Supervisors: Georges, A., Hutchinson, M. & Fordham, D.A.
 Conservation biology and management of the broad-shelled turtle Chelodina expansa

 Global extinction rates have soared over the past century, due predominantly to the resource demands of a burgeoning human population.
 Shifting land-use and wildlife exploitation, and elevated rates of competition and predation by invasive organisms, have reduced the range and abundance of many species, directly causing severe biodiversity loss at local scales, and indirectly limiting the scope for sufficient ecological and evolutionary adaptation to future environmental change.
 Managing these human-mediated impacts continues to be a clear focus for conservation biology, but with an increasing acknowledgement that extinction drivers are usually interacting and self-reinforcing.
 Understanding how biodiversity will respond to future human impacts requires innovative new approaches which explicitly couple ecological and climatic-geophysical processes.
 Delivering the predictive tools required to anticipate ecological responses to climate change in the context of other human-driven threatening processes is a central theme of my research.
-Present projects include, modelling the impact of:
+Present projects include: